drSever/drSever_data_science/my_project_1/README.md

 - Created a file *.ipynb
 - Created the README.md file
 - Made additional changes to the README.md file
+- ## I worked on the bugs after the mentor checked.

 ## Result